 - Add chocolate chips - Add ½ cup chocolate chips to the mixture after you mix in the butter (and before the liquid ingredients).
 Continue with the recipe as written.

 - Add blueberries - Add ½ cup fresh or frozen blueberries to the mixture after you mix in the butter (and before the liquid ingredients).
 Continue with the recipe as written.
-Keep in mind fresh blueberries will release a lot of liquid, so your dough may be wetter and potentially a bit sticky after adding the berries.
-If needed add a bit more flour 1 Tablespoon at a time if the dough seems too sticky.
+Keep in mind, fresh blueberries will release a lot of liquid, so your dough may be wetter and potentially a bit sticky after adding the berries.
+If needed, add a bit more flour (1 Tablespoon at a time) if the dough seems too sticky.

 - Add lemon or orange zest - For a citrus kick, add 1 Tablespoon of fresh lemon or orange zest after you have mixed in the butter.
 Continue with the recipe as written.
+You might also like this Sourdough Lemon Loaf Cake!

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!